dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-1.md

 [.NET SDK (latest release)](https://dotnet.microsoft.com/download/dotnet)

 The [.NET CLI](/dotnet/core/tools/) is part of the .NET SDK.
-To issue a command that affects the project, open the command shell to the project's root folder to execute the command.
+To issue commands that affect the project, open the command shell to the project's root folder.

 :::zone-end